Wassmap: Wasserstein Isometric Mapping for Image Manifold Learning: Discrete Wassmap: Algorithm and Theory

 An important consideration for the theory of exactness of Discrete Wassmap is to understand how (or even if) any of the Wasserstein distance computations in \cref{SEC:Theory} carry over to the setting of discrete measures.
 For instance, if one translates a discrete measure, is the Wasserstein distance the same as in the absolutely continuous case (the magnitude of the translation)?
 Here we show that this is the case for a wide variety of discrete measures and transformations of them.
 We will state our results in terms of the pushforward operators defining the transformation of a base measure.

 The following theorem provides a bridge which allows one to transfer results on recovery of Wasserstein image manifold parametrizations from manifolds generated by absolutely continuous measures to those generated by arbitrary measures.
-Note that there is no requirement on the generating measure $\mu_0$ aside from the fact that it lies in $\mathbb{W}_2$; it may have a mix of continuous and discrete spectra, and need not have compact support. \Cref{THM:DiscreteContinuous} shows that if Wasserstein distances between absolutely continuous measures generated by a given parameter set depend only on the parameters, then the Wasserstein distances between arbitrary measures likewise depend only on the parameters.
+Note that there is no requirement on the generating measure $\mu_0$ aside from the fact that it lies in $\mathbb{W}_p$; it may have a mix of continuous and discrete spectra, and need not have compact support. \Cref{THM:DiscreteContinuous} shows that if Wasserstein distances between absolutely continuous measures generated by a given parameter set depend only on the parameters, then the Wasserstein distances between arbitrary measures likewise depend only on the parameters.
 Thus, if Functional Wassmap recovers a parameter set for absolutely continuous generating measure $\mu_0$, then Discrete Wassmap recovers the manifold generated analogously from a discrete measure $\mu_0$.
 Additionally, since \cref{THM:DiscreteContinuous} holds for arbitrary measures, we find that if Functional Wassmap recovers a parameter set for absolutely continuous generating measure, then in fact it also recovers the parameter set for arbitrary generating measure.
+Below, we let $g_\sigma(x)=\frac{1}{(\sqrt{2\pi}\sigma)^m} e^{\frac{-|x|^2}{2\sigma^2}}$ be the multivariate Gaussian kernel on $\R^m$, and $\ast$ represents convolution of measures.